silentorb/marloth-story/docs/general/general.md

 * At the same time, dependency blindness can be utilized to add surprise to the narrative.
 Make dependencies evident, but that doesn't have to happen right away.
 Dependencies can be hidden and then later revealed to much amazement.
 * Aside for a Christ character like Tralvorkemen, do not have super characters that are absurdly more powerful than the characters around them.
 This applies both for heroes and villains.
-  * If an opposing force needs to feel scary and overwhelming, either reduce the power of the heroes facing that force or have force be more quantity than quality (Facing an army instead of a single character as strong as an army.)
+  * If an opposing force needs to feel scary and overwhelming, either reduce the power of the heroes facing that force or have the force be more quantity than quality (Facing an army instead of a single character as strong as an army.)

-### Dreamlike
+### Dreaminess

 #### Rules